-Alright, that dreaded day has FINALLY arrived when your little one is ready to drop his nap.
+Alright, that dreaded day has FINALLY arrived when your little one is ready to stop naps.
 Or maybe he isn’t ready?
 You have NO idea because he seems too old for napping but too young for NOT napping.
 Or maybe when your little one naps, he doesn’t go to bed until 10pm at night….but when he DOESN’T nap, he’s a hot mess by 5pm.
 Or maybe you’re just never sure if your little one is actually going to nap when you put him down.

 Does any of this sound familiar?

 If you’re nodding your head, have a listen.
 This episode is for you!
+I’ll be discussing what to look for when your little one is ready to stop naps and how to navigate the 1-0 nap transition.

 Want to get your little one consistently sleeping 11-12 hours at night so you can be a functioning human?
 Join my FREE training HERE!